j2udev/boa/README.md

 of Cobra Commands and Viper configuration, making them easier to create, read and maintain.

+## CobraCmdBuilder

-If you initialize a new [cobra-cli](https://github.com/spf13/cobra-cli) project, you'll end up with something like this:
+Boa wraps the construction of Cobra commands in a builder as opposed to the struct literal approach taken by the [cobra-cli](https://github.com/spf13/cobra-cli)(and most other Cobra users).
+If you initialize a new cobra-cli project, you'll end up with something like this:

 <!-- markdownlint-disable MD010 -->

 ```go
 // rootCmd represents the base command when called without any subcommands
 var rootCmd = &cobra.Command{